Indian Bible College Annual Report 2023 - 2024 Financial Highlights

 Learn more at indianbible.org/volunteer.

 IBC’s vision is to see Native America cease to be the mission field and become a mission force.
-As part of our commitment to equipping Native Christians for biblical ministry and spiritual leadership to their people and the world, this last year marked the launch of IBC's Summer Overseas endeavor, with 10 staff and students traveling across the globe to engage in cross-cultural ministry.
-Thanks to the great generosity of the Lord's people, just over $35,000 was raised to make these trips possible.
-Check out the photo journals for more on the trips to Uganda, Israel, and France, and stay tuned for more on the upcoming 2024 Summer Overseas!
+As part of our commitment to equipping Native Christians for biblical ministry and spiritual leadership to their people and the world, IBC sent 9 staff, students and alumni to three different countries to engage in cross-cultural ministry in the summer of 2024.
+Check out the reports below!

 Social media & sharing icons powered by UltimatelySocial